 Under the motto of Mustafa Barzani which says that “It is an honor to serve one’s own people,” the BCF started its activities.

-The Barzani Charity Foundation (BCF) is a non-governmental, non-political and non-profit organization which was founded in 2005 in Erbil, the capital city of the Kurdistan Region of Iraq (KRI).
-Mr. Masrour Barzani is the head of BCF’s board of founders.
+The Barzani Charity Foundation (BCF) is a non-governmental, non-political and non-profit organization that was founded in 2005 in Erbil, the capital city of the Kurdistan Region of Iraq (KRI).
+Mr Masrour Barzani is the head of the foundation’s board of founders.

-The BCF’s humanitarian activities have transcended Iraq’s borders and it has carried out various activities to assist the most vulnerable in Turkey, Syria, Australia, Bangladesh, Yemen, Saudi Arabia, Serbia, and Lebanon.
-The BCF’s projects rely on its sponsors and donors and supported by volunteers.
+The BCF’s humanitarian activities have transcended Iraq’s borders and it has carried out various activities to assist the most vulnerable in Turkey, Syria, Australia, Bangladesh, Yemen, Saudi Arabia, Serbia, Lebanon, and South Sudan.
+The BCF’s projects rely on its sponsors and donors and are supported by volunteers.

-The BCF’s headquarters is currently based in Erbil, the capital of the Kurdistan Region of Iraq and is represented in Europe and the United State.
+The BCF’s headquarters is currently based in Erbil, the capital of the Kurdistan Region of Iraq.
 The foundation opens offices wherever needed to implement humanitarian projects.

 Providing humanitarian aid without discrimination to vulnerable populations in the pursuit of peace and sustainability for humanity and nature.